ISCD Learning

 SAMBA Lab, Stanford University School of Medicine

-Kyla Kent, BA, CBDT, Technical Director of the SAMBA (Stanford Assessments of Muscle and Bone across the Ages) Lab, has been with Stanford University School of Medicine and the Palo Alto Veterans Affairs Health Care system since 1991 in the Stanford Prevention Research Center, the Musculo-Skeletal Research Lab and most recently the SAMBA Lab.
-Responsibilities include development and technical assessment of research protocols, clinical facility management, supervisor for clinical staff, performance of DXA, HRpQCT, Biodex and other measures related to research conducted in the areas of bone metabolism, structural assessment, body composition, exercise, sleep and healthy aging.
-Ms. Kent is a consultant in study design and instructor in bone density related imaging modalities for the Stanford Children’s Hospital, Palo Alto VA Hospital and Stanford Hospital/Stanford School of Medicine and internationally for bone mass measurement technique and analysis in growing skeletons.
-Currently acting in the position of Technical Director for the SAMBA Lab and as consultant developing a program for Quality DXA across all of Stanford’s clinical networks.
+Kyla Kent, BA, CBDT has been with Stanford University School of Medicine since 1991 in Adult Endocrine, Stanford Prevention Research Center and lastly as Technical Director of the Stanford Assessments of Muscle and Bone across the ages (SAMBA) Lab under the department of Pediatrics.
+Responsibilities include clinical facility management, protocol development, supervision of clinical staff, performance of DXA, HRpQCT, Biodex, functional strength assessments and other measures related to research conducted in the areas of childhood and adolescent bone health, bone metabolism, structural assessment, body composition, exercise, sleep, sarcopenia and healthy aging.
+Ms. Kent is a consultant in study design and instructor in bone density related imaging modalities for both the Palo Alto VA Hospital and Stanford Hospital, Stanford Children’s Hospital and the Stanford School of Medicine and internationally for bone mass measurement technique and analysis in growing skeletons.
 Ms. Kent is an active member of the International Society for Clinical Densitometry (ISCD).
-She also has acted as the Director, clinical instructor and lecturer for a State certified training program for DXA.
+She joined at its beginning, did take a short hiatus and rejoined when ISCD met in San Francisco to be on the test committee.
+She has served on many committees over the years and currently is chair of the 2026 Tech symposium, serves on the pediatric and body composition faculties and Ask an Expert.
+She has served on the Facility Accreditation committee since its inception in 2011.
+She has acted as the Director, clinical instructor and lecturer for one of the few California certified, Limited License x-ray permit in DXA training program in Oakland, CA.

 Halley Wasserman, MD, MS, CCD

-Halley Wasserman is an Assistant Professor of Pediatrics in the Division of pediatric endocrinology at Cincinnati Children's Hospital where she also serves as the Director of the Calcium and Metabolic Bone Disorders Center.
-Her clinical and research interests include optimizing care for children with disuse osteoporosis and other forms of skeletal fragility and is leading a pilot study to assess bone turnover markers in youth with chronic immobility.
-She serves as a consultant on NIH funded research to study bone health in transgender youth and is the principal investigator of a clinical trial assessing the effects of transdermal estrogen on bone, cognition, and mental health in adolescent females with premature ovarian insufficiency.
-Dr. Wasserman has co-authored 14 original research articles and 3 invited reviews.
-She was a member of the 2019 ISCD Position Development Conference Pediatric Task Force and is currently leading the development of a pediatric bone Learning Health Network.
-Outside of academia, she enjoys reading historical fiction, gardening, baseball, and spending time with her husband and three children.
+Halley Wasserman is an Associate Professor of Pediatrics in the Division of Pediatric Endocrinology at Cincinnati Children’s Hospital Medical Center where she also serves as the Director of the Metabolic Bone Disorders Clinic and Scientific Advisor for the Bionutrition and Body Composition Core Laboratory.
+Her clinical and research interests include optimizing care for children with disuse osteoporosis and other forms of skeletal fragility.
+She was the principal investigator of clinical trials assessing the effects of transdermal estrogen on bone, cognition and mental health in adolescent females with primary ovarian insufficiency and is the site PI for international disease monitoring programs for X-linked hypophosphatemia and autosomal dominant hypoparathyroidism.
+Dr. Wasserman has co-authored 23 original research articles and 3 invited reviews.
+She was a member of the 2019 ISCD Position Development Conference Pediatric Task Force.

 Statement of Independence